VMware Requirements

 Group Purpose Alternative

-Performance Monitor Users Allows performance data collection Required
+Performance Monitor Users Allows performance data collection via WMI (accessed through VMware Guest Operations API) Required

-Performance Log Users Enables performance logging access Required
+Performance Log Users Enables performance logging access via WMI (accessed through VMware Guest Operations API) Required

-Required permissions: The account needs these permissions so DMC can create a CIM connection with the server and collect configuration and performance data from the required WMI classes.
+Required permissions: The account needs these permissions so DMC can create a CIM connection with the server and collect configuration and performance data from the required WMI classes via VMware Guest Operations API.

 Additional Requirements: